 We also need to consider that not every blog will survive.
 A lot of bloggers quit their blog after a couple of months as impatience and frustration grow about the lack of traffic or income from ads and affiliate links.

 Number of Indexed Pages

 I mentioned volume in the previous paragraph.
 By that, I mean the number of posts and pages that a website contains.
 Would this be something that has a direct influence on domain authority?

 One of the things available in my data set was the number of indexed pages.
 Let throw them in a graph and see what it looks like.

 The last property I want to check is the number of backlinks.
-Backlinks are often mentioned as a way to quickly increase domain authority.
+Backlinks are often mentioned as a way to increase domain authority quickly.